Paris Travel Guide, France

 12) Pantheon

-When Walking towards the Palace of Luxembourg, you’ll pass the Pantheon.
-It was originally a church but it’s now a burial place for famous french people like Victor Hugo, Emile Zola, Marie Currie, & Voltaire.
+When walking towards the Palace of Luxembourg, you’ll pass the Pantheon.
+It was originally a church, but it’s now a burial place for famous French people like Victor Hugo, Emile Zola, Marie Curie, & Voltaire.

 the pantheon in Paris, France